 Courage Kenny Rehabilitation Institute

-Nationally-known, not-for-profit rehabilitation and resource center for people with physical disabilities, brain injuries, speech or vision impairments, or hearing loss.
-Comprehensive services include physical rehabilitation, wellness and fitness, aquatics, mental health and family support services, vocational training, driver assessment and training, community living skills and assistive technology, camping and recreational programs among others.
+The Institute is a nationally-known, nonprofit rehabilitation and resource center for people with physical disabilities, brain injuries, speech or vision impairments, or hearing loss.
+Comprehensive services include physical rehabilitation, wellness and fitness, aquatics, mental health and family support services, vocational training, driver assessment and training, community living skills and assistive technology, camping, and recreational programs.

 Cystic Fibrosis Foundation

 The mission of the Cystic Fibrosis Foundation is to assure the development of the means to cure and control cystic fibrosis and improve the quality of life for those with the disease.